akvo/akvo-rsr/docs/RSR Developer Documentation/Development Process/GitHub-Process.md

 - Create a Pull Request to the Develop Branch
 - Have the Code Checked by a colleague
 - Colleague completes a code check and merges the branch
-- Delete the Feature Branch
+- Colleague delete the Feature Branch
-- Close the Issue
+- Colleague closes the Issue

 - Pull Request from Develop to Release/Candidate is carried out when all issues are closed
 - Testing is carried out on all Closed Issues in the Milestone
 - Testing results in Pull Request from Release/Candidate to Master